 The Kachin People

 The Kachin people have lived under the occupation of the Burmese government for 50 years, but are not at all Burmese.
-They have a unique history, culture, and language and are closer to the Tibetans.
+They have a unique history, culture, and languages that are closer to the Tibetans then the Burmese.

 Although many have moved to the valleys and plains in recent generations the Kachin are a mountain people.

-Within the Kachin there are 7 linguistic sub-groups, each with a particular dress.
-They consider themselves of one ethnicity because they all share the same last names and all share the same dancing festival traditions.
+Within the Kachin there are 7 linguistic groups, each with a particular dress.
+They consider themselves of one ethnicity because they all share the same family names and all share the same dancing festival tradition of Manau ( show in the image on this page ).

 The Kachin people also live in Yunnan, China and in NE India.
 They meet regularly and keep their bonds strong.

-The Kachin mostly refer to themselves collectively as Wungpang.
+The Kachin refer to themselves collectively as Wungpang or Jinghpaw.
 Kachin is the word that the Burmese and the world use to refer to them.

 The Kachin population is about 3.5 million people, of which about 1 million live in the borders of Burma today.